CALGARY, ALBERTA–(Marketwired – Aug. 13, 2015) – Zargon Oil & Gas Ltd. (“Zargon” or the “Company”) (TSX:ZAR)(TSX:ZAR.DB)

 Message to Shareholders

-Zargon Oil & Gas Ltd. has released its financial and operating results for the second quarter of 2014 that is highlighted by encouraging facility operations and injection performance for the Little Bow Alkaline Surfactant Polymer (“ASP”) enhanced oil recovery project.
+Zargon Oil & Gas Ltd. has released its financial and operating results for the second quarter of 2015.

 Other Field Activities

-In addition to the second quarter’s $4.9 million of ASP phase 1 development and chemical capital expenditures, Zargon executed an $11.5 million capital program in the 2014 second quarter on conventional oil exploitation assets.
-This program included the drilling of 8.0 net oil exploitation wells at the Bellshill Lake (5), Taber (2) and Williston Basin (1) properties.
-Zargon’s remaining five (non-ASP) oil exploitation projects are (or will be) pressure supported by water injections or natural reservoir aquifers and consequently provide long-life low-decline oil volumes.
-In aggregate, these properties bring more than 60 horizontal locations that can be methodically drilled to maintain stable non-ASP oil production volumes for many years.
+In addition to the second quarter’s $3.5 million of ASP exploitation and chemical capital expenditures, Zargon executed a $1.9 million capital program in the 2015 second quarter on conventional oil exploitation assets.
+The 2015 second quarter capital program focused on exploitation projects and no wells were drilled during the quarter.
+Zargon’s non-ASP conventional properties tend to be pressure supported by water injections or natural reservoir aquifers and consequently provide long-life low-decline oil volumes.
+In aggregate, these properties bring more than 65 horizontal locations that can be methodically drilled to maintain stable non-ASP oil production volumes for many years.

-Also, Zargon has entered into a significant oil hedging program to provide a measure of stability and predictability to cash flows as we wait for the ASP production volumes to ramp up.
-For the remainder of 2014, Zargon has hedged 2,600 barrels per day at $90.92 US/bbl WTI and 400 barrels per day at $99.60 Cdn/bbl WTI, while for the first half of 2015 an average of 1,400 barrels per day is hedged at $93.68 US/bbl WTI.
+Zargon has entered into an oil hedging program to provide a measure of stability and predictability to cash flows as we wait for the ASP production volumes to ramp up and oil prices to improve.
+For the remainder of 2015, Zargon has hedged 1,417 barrels per day at $79.81 Cdn/bbl WTI, while for the first half of 2016 an average of 500 barrels per day is hedged at $79.30 Cdn/bbl WTI.

-This press release offers our assessment of Zargon’s future plans and operations as at August 11, 2014, and contains certain forward-looking information and statements within the meaning of applicable securities laws.
+This press release offers our assessment of Zargon’s future plans and operations as at August 13, 2015, and contains certain forward-looking information and statements within the meaning of applicable securities laws.
 The use of any of the words “anticipate”, “continue”, “estimate”, “expect”, “forecast”, “may”, “will”, “project”, “should”, “plan”, “intend”, “believe” and similar expressions (including the negatives thereof) are intended to identify forward-looking information or statements.
-In particular, but without limiting the foregoing, this news release contains forward-looking information and statements pertaining to the following: guidance as to our 2014 capital budgets, including the allocation thereof and the sources of funding and various plans, forecasts and estimates as to drilling cost reduction initiatives, and other operational forecasts and plans and results therefrom under the heading “Little Bow Alkaline Surfactant Polymer (“ASP”) Project”, “Other Field Activities”, “Property Dispositions Update” and “2014 & 2015 Outlook”; our plans with respect to our Little Bow ASP project and the results therefrom referred to under the headings “Little Bow Alkaline Surfactant Polymer (“ASP”) Project” and “Production Guidance”; our plans for our hedges under the heading “2014 & 2015 Outlook”; and all matters, including guidance as to our estimated 2014 production and production mix, under the heading “Production Guidance”.
+In particular, but without limiting the foregoing, this news release contains forward-looking information and statements pertaining to the following: guidance as to our 2015 and 2016 capital budgets, including the allocation thereof and the sources of funding and various plans, forecasts and estimates as to drilling cost reduction initiatives, and other operational forecasts and plans and results therefrom under the heading “Little Bow Alkaline Surfactant Polymer (“ASP”) Project Update”, “Other Field Activities” and “2015 & 2016 Outlook”; our plans with respect to our Little Bow ASP project and the results therefrom referred to under the headings “Little Bow Alkaline Surfactant Polymer (“ASP”) Project Update” and “Production Guidance”; our plans for our hedges under the heading “2015 & 2016 Outlook”; our strategic alternatives process under the heading “Zargon Board Initiates a Strategic Alternatives Process”; and all matters, including guidance as to our estimated 2015 production and production mix, under the heading “Production Guidance”.

 The forward-looking information and statements included in this news release are not guarantees of future performance and should not be unduly relied upon.
 Such information and statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information or statements including, without limitation: those relating to results of operations and financial condition; general economic conditions; industry conditions; changes in regulatory and taxation regimes; volatility of commodity prices; escalation of operating and capital costs; currency fluctuations; the availability of services; imprecision of reserve estimates; geological, technical, drilling and processing problems; environmental risks; weather; the lack of availability of qualified personnel or management; stock market volatility; the ability to access sufficient capital from internal and external sources; and competition from other industry participants for, among other things, capital, services, acquisitions of reserves, undeveloped lands and skilled personnel.
 Risks are described in more detail in our Annual Information Form, which is available on www.zargon.ca and on www.sedar.com.
 Forward-looking statements are provided to allow investors to have a greater understanding of our business.